bucs110fall2024/final-project-carrot/fiyazf_final_project-master/README.md

     - uses yfinance to return stock information on the company
     - use of a json dictionary to provide file paths to the 'companies' folder in assets in order to retrieve information on the company
     - also can create a path to the logo file for the company
+    - uses wikipedia module to give just a little bit more information

 StateInfo
     - given the name of a state, it will use the censusdata module to connect to an API to return the population of the state